dantonini/user-story-matrix/README.md

 USM (User Story Matrix) is a command-line tool designed to bring structure, repeatability, and control to your AI-assisted development workflow.

-If you're using AI tools like Cursor or Windsurf to write code, you’ve probably hit some limits: unclear prompts, inconsistent results, or code that kind of works... but not really.
+If you're using AI tools like Cursor or Windsurf to write code, you've probably hit some limits: unclear prompts, inconsistent results, or code that kind of works... but not really.
 USM helps you **break down development into manageable, testable units** – user stories – and build a consistent flow around them:

 - Define and organize user stories.